-(A) The County Agent and other duly authorized employees of the County Agent or the local unit of government bearing proper credentials and identification shall be permitted to enter upon all properties for the purpose of inspection, observation, measurement, sampling and testing.

-(B) While performing the necessary work on private properties referred to in division (A) of this section, the duly authorized employee of the county or the local unit of government, shall observe all safety rules applicable to the premises established by the company and the company shall be held harmless for injury or death to such employees and the county or the local unit of government shall indemnify the company against loss or damage to its property by such employees and against liability claims and demands for personal injury or property damage asserted against the company to maintain safe conditions.
-(Ord. passed 9-2-80) Penalty, see § 10.99
+- (A) The County Agent and other duly authorized employees of the County Agent or the local unit of government bearing proper credentials and identification shall be permitted to enter upon all properties for the purpose of inspection, observation, measurement, sampling and testing. - (B) While performing the necessary work on private properties referred to in division (A) of this section, the duly authorized employee of the county or the local unit of government, shall observe all safety rules applicable to the premises established by the company and the company shall be held harmless for injury or death to such employees and the county or the local unit of government shall indemnify the company against loss or damage to its property by such employees and against liability claims and demands for personal injury or property damage asserted against the company and growing out of the gauging and sampling operation, except as such may be caused by negligence or failure of the company to maintain safe conditions.